Basic Mistakes in Database Testing

 Each application needs to have some kind of installation procedure.
 There is always the first time you deploy the database.

-Programmers tend to change the database by hand usind some adhoc DDL queries.
-They don’t write them down later, or forget about them.
+Programmers tend to change the database by hand using some ad-hoc DDL queries.
+They don’t write them down later or forget about them.
 They don’t update the installation scripts.
-Most teams don’t use versioning scripts (e.g. migrations in Ruby on Rails, or Liquibase in the Java world).
+Too many teams I saw don’t use any versioning scripts (e.g. migrations in Ruby on Rails or Liquibase in the Java world).

 The best way to test that is to recreate the database before running test suite.
 You don’t have to do that before each test starts.
 Just run it once, before running all tests.

 Not Testing Foreign Keys

 Foreign keys are one of the basic ways of providing database consistency.
-In a good relational database schema, you should have the keys.
+In a good relational database schema you should always have the keys.
 If you don’t have, well, it could be a sign that you have a really big problem.
-However this depends on the data model, but usually the lack of foreighn keys is a smell of a really bad design.
+This depends on the data model, but usually the lack of the foreign keys is a smell of a really bad design.

 Testing foreign keys is simple.
 Just add some rows to a table without adding appropriate rows in referenced table first.
 You should get an error.
 Then you should delete rows from the referenced table, you could get error, or not (that depends on the key definition).
 You should check the expected behaviour whatever it is.